-SATURN – European Standards for Vocational Training in Urban Regeneration – is a project funded through the Leonardo da Vinci fund coordinated by Edinburgh World Heritage in partnership of Warsaw School of Economics and CEIT Alanova, and a number of silent partners like Institut pro udržitelný rozvoj sídel o.s. from Czech Republic.
+SATURN – European Standards for Vocational Training in Urban Regeneration – is a project funded through the Leonardo da Vinci fund, coordinated by Edinburgh World Heritage (funded in part by Historic Environment Scotland), in partnership of Warsaw School of Economics and CEIT Alanova, and a number of silent partners like Institut pro udržitelný rozvoj sídel o.s. from Czech Republic.

 The main objective of the project was the development of standards of vocational training in integrated urban regeneration.
 The project aimed to provide a basis for thinking about urban regeneration and therefore the partnership involved academics and practitioners.
 This was achieved through the delivery of a set of specialised manuals covering conservation-led urban regeneration, modern GIS applications in urban regeneration and education in the area of urban revitalisation.